 The most important factor when working with a real estate professional is trust.
 Buying a home is one of the biggest decisions you’ll make, so you need to feel comfortable with whom you choose to work with.
-Jamie Vieira & Associates understands that purchasing a home is likely one of your single biggest lifetime decisions, and we treat your transaction as if they were our own.
+Jamie Vieira & Associates understands that purchasing a home is likely one of your single biggest lifetime decisions, and we treat your transaction as if it were our own.
 Your wants and needs are the key so that every home you are shown fits the criteria desired.
-This includes things such as neighbourhoods, schools, proximity to work and transit, and overall lifestyle.
+This includes things such as neighbourhoods, schools, proximity to work and transit and overall lifestyle.

 Step 1: Get a Pre-Approval

 In a hot real estate market, pre-approved home buyers get preferential treatment when negotiating home purchases.
 Why?
 Because pre-approved buyers are financially qualified to purchase the home and are considered more serious than buyers who are not.
-Nothing feels worse than finding the ideal home in the perfect area, and then not being able to get the financing to close the deal.
-See the Mortgage section (page 8) of this guide for more info.
+Nothing feels worse than finding the ideal home in the perfect area and then not being able to get the financing to close the deal.
+See the Mortgage section of this guide for more info.

 Step 2: Selecting a Realtor

 This is one of the most important steps in the process.
 You will, for all intents and purposes, be in partnership with your REALTOR®.
 You will be confiding in them on a business level and often on a personal level.
 They will be the people dealing with any problems that pop up along the way.
 They are the key to you finding the right home in the right area you for the price you want.
 Hire someone you feel comfortable with and who has experience and knowledge in the area you are interested in.
 Once you select someone you feel good about working with, sign them up under buyer representation.
 It is very important that the person you’re working with is representing you exclusively.